paulsump/futurama_quiz/README.md

 - Demonstration of basic Flutter UI of data fetched from a simple API.

+## How to build

+- Open the project in Android Studio, connect an Android or iOS device, run.

 ## Bugs

-- ListView unresponsive in landscape.
-Reproduce: Zoidberg.
+- ListView gestures don't work in landscape.
+Reproduce: Characters/Zoidberg.

 ## To do now

-- display error on screen if no internet
+- Display error on screen if no internet
-- don't add any info, characters or questions that had bad date (catch them).
+- Don't add any info, characters or questions that had bad date (catch them).
-- adjust Font size for different screens. e.g. answers.
+- Adjust Font size for different screens. e.g. answers.

 ## To do